How to Get Into American University: Acceptance Rate and Strategies

 Additional Tips for Applying to American University

 • American University weighs “demonstrated interest” as “very important” in the admissions process.
-Therefore, you will be judged on whether or not you made a campus visit (in non-pandemic times) contacted an admissions officer, etc.
+Therefore, you will be judged on whether or not you made a campus visit, contacted an admissions officer, followed the school on social media, etc.

 • A teacher recommendation is required.
 For tips on requesting a letter of recommendation, check out this blog.

-• American will be asking you for a mid-year report, so make sure to keep your grades up throughout senior year of high school.
+• American will ask you for a mid-year report, so make sure to keep your grades up throughout senior year of high school.

-• Make sure to dedicate sufficient time and effort to the supplemental essay required by AU.
-In the 2021-22 cycle, there was one prompt that every applicant must address:
+• Make sure to dedicate sufficient time and effort to AU’s supplemental essay.
+In the 2025-26 cycle, the prompt is as follows: